hwit-biz/contao-bayern-portal/README.md

 * Lebenslagen (Circumstances)
 * Leistungen (Services)

 Each module will list all records retrieved from the API and provide detail links.
 Each module is also able to show the details of a record.
+Some of the modules also have the ability to define a redirect page for some entity types, so that the link to the detail view of that entity can be generated accordingly.

 ### Templating